JamesAtIntegratnIO/integratn-io/content/posts/docker-series/docker-training-3.md

 `hungry_bohr` is the name of my running container.
 Yours will be different.
 `/bin/sh` This is the command we want to run in the container.
 One caveat to this.
 Whatever you run against the container has to actually be part of the container.
 In an effort to trim containers down a lot of container images don't have a shell command available.

+So now, we've ran our container.
+We've exec'd into our container so that we can explore it.
+Thats it for this time.
+Get ready for next time when we have a brief exploration into the build context.